Family and Medical Leave Act (FMLA)

 The term “covered service member” means a member of the Armed Forces, including a member of the National Guard or Reserves, who is undergoing medical treatment, recuperation, or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list, for a serious injury or illness.

-Officers of Instruction, Research and the Libraries must request FMLA leave through their department chairs and deans, who will forward the request, and if necessary, a Personnel Action Form (PAF) to the Vice Provost for Academic Administration for authorization.
+Officers of Instruction, Research and the Libraries must request FMLA leave through their department chairs and deans, who will forward the request, and if necessary, a Personnel Action Form (PAF) to the Vice Provost for Faculty Affairs for authorization.
 Officers of Administration, Non-Union Support Staff and Support Staff must request FMLA leave through their Managers, who will forward the request to their local human resources representative or departmental administrator for record-keeping purposes and, if necessary, completion and submission of the Personnel Action Form.

 The following leaves will be designated as FMLA leave when eligible: